History of the Telstra Research Laboratories

 When the IST model exchange was closed and decommissioned in 1991, an ITT 1600 and a selection of the IST cabinets and RSU racks were given to the Telstra Museum.

-In 1975, the Switching & Signaling Branch moved from 140 Exhibition, Melbourne (Block C/Cheneys) to 22 Winterton Rd., Clayton (Block CS).
+In 1975, the Switching & Signalling Branch moved from 140 Exhibition, Melbourne (Block C/Cheneys) to 22 Winterton Rd., Clayton (Block CS).

-In 1982, the Switching & Signaling Branch network connected (email only) to the Internet via Melbourne University (and hence the world) using a 1200 baud dial-up system.
+In 1982, the Switching & Signalling Branch network connected (email only) to the Internet via Melbourne University (and hence the world) using a 1200 baud dial-up system.

 In 1982, the Telematic and Message Services Section (TMS) established a multi-user Unix network, based on a Digital Electronics (DE) Unity minicomputer and Ungermann Bass (Ethernet 1) terminal LAN in Block M6.
 In 1984, TMS established a dedicated connection to ACSnet (Australian Computer Science Network) via Monash University for email and file transfer connection to the Internet at 9600 baud.
 It was around this time that the Laboratories domain “trl.oz” was created.

-By the mid 1980’s, the Switching & Signaling Branch computing resources were the largest in the Laboratories and were used by many other Laboratories sections.
+By the mid 1980’s, the Switching & Signalling Branch computing resources were the largest in the Laboratories and were used by many other Laboratories sections.